 Taking your bike on the London Underground

-No changes in the past 3 years except temporary closure of the East London Line.
+No notable changes in the past 7 years except closure of the East London line.

 Unfolded bicycles may be taken free of charge on the London Underground, subject to the following restrictions: